 - Assess clients’ functioning in areas such as vision, orientation and mobility skills, social and emotional issues, cognition, physical abilities, and personal goals.

-Vision Rehab Therapists with little to no experience tend to make between $53250 and $66040 while the more experienced ones make over $96590 per year.
+Vision Rehabilitation Therapists with little to no experience tend to make between $55490 and $68760 while the more experienced ones can earn over $100890 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Vision Rehab Therapist is to move to a higher paying state like NV.
-Right now, the highest paying states for Vision Rehab Therapists are NV, TX, NJ, CA and DC.
+One of the easiest ways to increase your salary as a Low Vision Therapist, Orientation and Mobility Specialist and Vision Rehabilitation Therapist is to move to a higher paying state like NV.
+Right now, the highest paying states for Vision Rehabilitation Therapists are NV, NJ, CA, AZ and DC.

-3 other factors that can increase your salary as A Vision Rehab Therapist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Low Vision Therapist, Orientation and Mobility Specialist and Vision Rehabilitation Therapist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Vision Rehab Therapists what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Vision Rehabilitation Therapists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons